ai-cfia/finesse-frontend/TESTING.md

 **Pass/Fail:**

-- [ ] Pass if the user is redirected to the base path set by `REACT_APP_BASENAME` and it loads correctly.
+- [ ] Pass if the user is redirected to the base path set by `VITE_BASENAME` and it loads correctly.
 - [ ] Fail if the user is not redirected to the base path, or the base path does not load properly.